-And you don't have to live in Maryland to enjoy soft-shell crabs.
-I found some here at my local seafood store and they were already cleaned.
-My trusted resource for all things seafood is Franco's Pescheria.
-Tell them I sent you!
+You don't have to live in Maryland to enjoy soft-shell crabs.
+I found some here at my local fish market and they were already cleaned.

-- Soft shell crab sandwiches are easier to eat.
-No hard shells to contend with.
+- Unlike a regular hard-shell crab, a soft-shell crab is easier to eat.
+No peeling and no hard shells to contend with.

 - Since they are soft shells you eat the whole crabs and there's no need in having to pick the meat and figure out what you can and cannot eat.